cmayer/DeepNNPhylogeny/README.md

 chmod u+x ModelPred_TopPred.sh
 cd quartet-pattern-counter-v1.1_src/
 make
-# If make is not installed, type: chmod u+x compile.sh; ./compile.sh
+# If "make" is not installed, type: chmod u+x compile.sh; ./compile.sh
-cp quartet-pattern-counter-v1.1 /pathway/DeepNNPhylogeny-main/
 ```
+- Make sure that you copy the compiled quartet-pattern-counter-v1.1 program to a folder that is listed in your $PATH variable so that your system can always find it, or copy it to the folder you want to use it from, or specify the full path to the program.

 ## Training your own neural networks:

-Pre-trained neural networks can be downloaded from Dryad.
-If you prefer to use pre-trained models, you can skip this section.<br>
+Pre-trained neural networks can be downloaded from Dryad (link will be placed here soon).
+If you prefer to use pre-trained models, you can skip next section.<br>

 **You can train your own neural networks as follows:<br>**